|

 - Bethlehem, PA - The main Bethlehem Steel works

-- Plainfield, NJ - Suburban area with substantial local industry
+- Plainfield, NJ - Suburban area with substantial local industry.
+Builds area locals, works industries.

 It takes a lot of people diligently working to keep a Class One railroad fluid.
-From the switcher slowly dragging hot metal cars at the steel mill to the dispatcher overseeing it all, there are a wide variety of jobs for everyone.
+From the switcher slowly dragging hot metal cars at the steel mill to the dispatcher safely moving the traffic, there are a wide variety of jobs for everyone.

 |